-100W RF output, not shown in above figure, provides an improvement of about 40% with respect to the 70W output.
+100W RF output provides an improvement of about 40% with respect to the 70W output.

 Achievable rates via onboard LGA are not shown but computed to be already limited (600bps) at distances in the order of 0.2AU.

 Achievable information rate and ultimately data volumes depends on the number of hours a day available for transmission as well as the number of day per week and due to different trajectory profile also on the launch date.